SQL server security

 The three pillars of security according to Microsoft are:

-We know that Microsoft has supported two modes of authentication.
+We know that Microsoft supports two modes of authentication.

 Only Windows accounts can access the server